- Why Research

 Oxford, United Kingdom

-Studies are ongoing to test novel targets to block tumor metabolism and prevent new blood vessel development.
+- Studies are ongoing to test novel targets to block tumor metabolism.

-This study has the potential to open up new avenues of breast cancer therapy.
+- These studies have the potential to open new avenues of targeted cancer therapy.

 Adrian L. Harris, MD, DPhil is Professor of Medical Oncology at the University of Oxford and Director of the Cancer Research UK Medical Oncology Unit.
 He is a Consultant Medical Oncologist at the National Health Service, Oxford Radcliffe Hospital Trust, a NIHR Comprehensive Biomedical Research Center designated by Cancer Research as one of three Comprehensive Cancer Centers.